amplication/docs/docs/contributing.md

 git clone https://github.com/amplication/amplication

 ```
-## Step3: Prepare the development environment
+## Step 3: Prepare the development environment
 Set up and run the development environment on your local machine (for details, see the [ Development Environment (Local)](https://github.com/amplication/amplication/blob/master/README.md#development) section in the README.

 ## Step 4: Create a branch